 The inspector should explicitly say what was observed or found.
 The inspector should not make uncertain statements such as “The vendor’s QA records control program did not appear to meet the requirements.”

-For violations, apparent violations, and nonconformance’s, the report will include sufficient detail to describe the deficiency that constitutes the basis for the finding.
+For violations, apparent violations, and nonconformance’s, the inspection report will include sufficient detail to describe the deficiency that constitutes the basis for the finding.
 The level of detail must include the applicable traditional enforcement attributes such as regulatory process, and must also describe the logic used to determine the significance of the finding (i.e., describe why the finding meets greater than minor criteria.)
 The level of detail must allow a reader to arrive at the final conclusion.
-The report will describe the requirement and how it was not met.
+The inspection report will describe the requirement and how it was not met.
 This should include at least two statements.
 The first one should define the enforcement requirement, including the regulation.
 The second should describe the circumstances of the violation or nonconformance, including the date(s) of the finding and the facts necessary to demonstrate that the requirement was not met.
 Describe the actual or potential safety consequences to support the significance of the finding.
 The inspection report should describe if the item was shipped, if there is any impact to the operating or new reactor fleet.
 Significant or potentially significant findings may merit more discussion.
 When describing the violation or nonconformance, include corrective action taken or planned, response by the vendor, root cause, management involvement, and whether the finding was isolated or programmatic.

 Findings that may have generic implications should include details such as the supplier’s name, manufacturer’s name, model number, specifications, and other pertinent technical data.

 The inspection report must not lead a reader to conclude that the inspection was the result of an allegation or that an Office of Investigations (OI) investigation is possible.
 Observations and findings in response to an allegation must contain enough information to adequately address the allegation concerns.
-For findings referred to OI, the report should contain only relevant factual information collected during the inspection.
-Any reports containing material related to an ongoing investigation shall be provided to OI for review before being issued.
+For findings referred to OI, the inspection report should contain only relevant factual information collected during the inspection.
+Any inspection reports containing material related to an ongoing investigation shall be provided to OI for review before being issued.

 Findings of minor significance should not be documented in the report unless they are needed to support a licensing decision.
 Minor violations will not be listed in the back of the report with the “List of Items Opened, Closed and Discussed.”